Top 3 Technical Considerations for Your New Website

 There’s a reason WordPress dominates the web design world: it’s easy to use and is very flexible.
 The ability to select from literally thousands of design templates makes it easy to find a good design that sets the image for your business.
 However, there are other technical aspects you should consider as you make decisions about your new business website.
 Here are my top 3 technical concerns you should think about when launching your new website

 Responsive design—or web design that scales its size automatically depending on the site visitor’s device—is critical.
 With more than 2.5 billion smartphones in use today, having a website that displays properly in a mobile format is vital for any business.
 In fact, it’s so critical that Google now favors responsive websites in its ranking algorithms.
 That means that responsive designed sites rank better for the same keywords than sites that aren’t responsive.
+That is why all UX design companies pay much heed to the design and online presence of the sites.

 When selecting design templates for your website, select only those that offer responsive design options.
 You’ll have to work a little harder to make sure the right information shows up in the right places on the tablet and mobile versions of your site, but it will be worth it.
 Visitors who come to your site on their tablet or smartphone will be able to find the exact information they want from your business.
 It will increase sales and help you develop the image that you are a modern and serious business that can be trusted, particularly if you are doing any kind of eCommerce.

 WordPress templates are often developed by third parties and sold through the WordPress system.
 There are numerous templates that offer responsive options.
-But because they are mostly made by independent developers, the code base and other technical aspects may not be optimized for best use with every other aspect of the WordPress system.
-For alternatives, Duda a website builder for professionals,has design templates that are developed in-house to fit seamlessly into their system.
+But because they are mostly made by independent developers, the codebase and other technical aspects may not be optimized for best use with every other aspect of the WordPress system.
+For alternatives, Duda a website builder for professionals has design templates that are developed in-house to fit seamlessly into their system.

 With responsive design widely accepted as a necessity, page load times are the next critical issue that must be addressed.
 Since responsive website design is technically three designs in one, the amount of code that must be processed can slow pages down significantly.

 Site visitors come to your site on their mobile devices because it’s convenient for them.
 They want a good site experience no matter where they are: riding the bus, sitting on their couch, or out for dinner.
-With this in mind, a poor user experience that delivers slow pages can undo all the work you put in to a mobile design in the first place.
+With this in mind, a poor user experience that delivers slow pages can undo all the work you put into a mobile design in the first place.
 Page load speed has a direct impact on the engagement you get from your website.

 One part of the page speed issue is “render starts.”
 That’s the amount of time it takes for the user’s device to start displaying the content of your site.
 It’s been shown that when sites start to display content in less than one second, there’s a nearly 50% increase in engagement actions over sites that load their content in 3-4 seconds.